Anne Namba to Visit S.F., Sacramento

-Honolulu-based designer Anne Namba will visit San Francisco and Sacramento for two shows, introducing her lasest washable collection, “Red Calligraphy.”
+Honolulu-based designer Anne Namba will visit San Francisco and Sacramento for two shows, introducing her latest washable collection, “Red Calligraphy.”

 Friday, April 6, from 9 a.m. to 6 p.m. and Saturday, April 7, from 9 am.. to 12 p.m. at Hotel Drisco, 2901 Pacific Ave., San Francisco; (415) 346-2880